Bartzi/stn-ocr/README.md

     Year = {2017}
     }

-# A short notice on code quality
+# A short note on code quality

 The code contains a huge amount of workarounds around MXNet, as we were not able to find any easier way to do what we wanted to do.
 If you know a better way, pease let us know, as we would like to have code that is better understandable, as now.